-Note: It is not necessary to clear the CAN wake-up bit CAN_WU to become wake capable again.
-It is sufficient to toggle the CAN mode.

-Note: The CAN module is supplied by an internal voltage when in CAN Wake Capable Mode, i.e. the module must not be supplied through the VCAN pin during this time.
+- 1. It is not necessary to clear the CAN wake-up bit CAN_WU to become wake capable again.
+It is sufficient to toggle the CAN mode. - 2.
+The CAN module is supplied by an internal voltage when in CAN Wake Capable Mode, i.e. the module does not need to be supplied by the VCAN pin during this time.
 Before changing the CAN Mode to Normal Mode, the supply of VCAN has to be activated first.